matseng/svgTransform2/README.txt

   $ python -m SimpleHTTPServer 8080  //hard coded in e2eSpec.js
   $ ./node_modules/.bin/webdriver-manager start  //starts the Selenium server, but requires Java Dev Kit (JDK)
   $ ./node_modules/protractor/bin/protractor protractor.conf.js

+TODO:
+  - add tests for each module (as opposed to in a test folder)
+  - use grunt to concat tests from different modules and then run karma